ZahraMertens/Weather-Dashboard/README.md

 * WHEN I click on the clear search history button the search history gets cleared and the page reloads

+* The user is able to see a polished layout on any screen size/ Responsive layout

 ## Mock-Up

 The following GIF shows the web applications apperance and functionality: